HBlockBeach/etl-project/Reports/project_report.md

 # ***TRANSFORM***
 ### Cleaning:
 #### Disease Data:
 The raw disease data contained information about key statistics (cases, deaths, recoveries) for the affected countries on a day by day basis.
-Several enhanbements were needed to make the data usable for analysis.
+Several enhancements were needed to make the data usable for analysis.

 1. Stray characters were removed from the dataset
 2. Country names were standardized across datasets